 Corporation shall not be personally liable to the Corporation or its stockholders for damages for breach of fiduciary duty as a director or officer, except for liability (i) for acts or omissions that involve intentional misconduct, fraud or a knowing violation of law, or (ii) for authorizing any distribution in violation of Section 78.300 of the NRS.
 If the NRS is amended after approval by the stockholders of this Article to authorize corporate action further eliminating the personal liability of directors or officers, then the liability of a director or officer of the Corporation shall be eliminated or limited to the fullest extent permitted by the NRS, as so amended.
 Any repeal or modification of the foregoing paragraph by the stockholders of the Corporation shall not adversely affect any right or protection of a director or officer of the Corporation existing at the time of such repeal or modification.
-No amendment to the NRS that further limits the acts, omissions or transaction, which occurs prior to the effective date of such amendment.
+No amendment to the NRS that further limits the acts, omissions or transactions for which elimination or limitation of liability is permitted shall affect the liability of a director or officer for any act, omission or transaction, which occurs prior to the effective date of such amendment.